psevestre/openid-fapi/Financial_API_WD_002.md

 #### 5.2.2 Authorization server

-The authorization server shall support the provisions specified in clause 5.2.2 of Financial-grade API - Part 1: Read-Only API Security Profile.
+The authorization server shall support the provisions specified in clause 5.2.2 of Financial-grade API - Part 1: Read-Only API Security Profile, with the exception that section 5.2.2.7 (enforcement of [RFC7636]) is not required.

 In addition, the authorization server